Vacuum-purified Hawking radiation from evaporating black holes: Lessons from moving mirrors: Energy cost of purification

 Recall that, as discussed in Section \ref{sec:5}, the local redshift factor grows exponentially as the mass decreases during the evaporation period, until $\dot{p}_{\rm evp}(u)$ reaches its minimum value at $u=u_m$:

-This factor implies a huge velocity of the mirror [see Eqn.~\eqref{velocitymirror}] at the beginning of the transition epoch.
-If one demands the mirror to become not only inertial but actually at rest with respect to its motion just before the evaporation stage (determined by $\dot{p}_0$), a large deceleration would be required.
+This factor implies a huge velocity of the mirror [see Eqn.~\eqref{velocitymirror}] at the beginning of the transition epoch, relative to its initial motion just before the evaporation stage.
+If one demands the mirror to become not only inertial but actually at rest with respect to this initial motion (determined by $\dot{p}_0$), a large deceleration would be required.
 Such a large deceleration would require either (i) large values of the derivative of $\dot p$, inducing a large energy burst in a very short lapse of time $u_f-u_m$; or (ii) a very long transition period with a slow deceleration.
 Either case would violate the energy budget constraint.

 In other words, vacuum purification requires that $\dot{p}_{\rm in}$ during the purification stage not differ too much from its value at the end of the evaporation period, namely $\dot{p}_{\rm evp}(u_m)$.
 This final value is exponentially smaller than the initial value $\dot{p}_0$, by a factor of order $e^{-M_0^2/(8\alpha)}$—an extraordinarily small number for $M_0$ larger than the Planck mass.
 This represents an important physical constraint on purification of Hawking radiation by vacuum fluctuations.